Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 ### Manage Basis Theory assets with Infrastructure as Code

-The Management application type allows the Basis Theory platform to be configured entirely via our API.
+The Management Application type allows the Basis Theory platform to be configured entirely via our API.
 This enables engineers to write scripts to set up new Applications or Manage your Custom Reactor Formulas all without logging into our Portal UI.

 Interested in using IaC (Infrastructure as Code) tooling such as Terraform to configure Basis Theory?
 [Reach out!](https://basistheory.com/contact)